ctschroeder/tutorials/basel/linked-open-data-and-project-management.md

 Why would you want your data to be link-able?
 How could your project benefit?

 How difficult would it be?
+* Images often a challenge, belong to other institutions

 ### Project Management